larknafets/php-weather-de/README.md

 - Wetter.com API account, see http://www.wetter.com

 Optional:
-- Tides data that has to be ordered from BSH, please read the terms and conditions, see https://www.bsh.de/DE/DATEN/Gezeiten/gezeiten_node.html
+- Tides data that has to be ordered/downloaded from BSH, please read the terms and conditions, see https://www.bsh.de/DE/DATEN/Vorhersagen/Gezeiten/gezeiten_node.html

 Following additional scripts/fonts are needed:
 - Netatmo-API-PHP, see https://github.com/Netatmo/Netatmo-API-PHP